 It might sound self-evident but growing hair starts from the roots – therefore scalp care is paramount to growing healthy hair.
-Any treatment that focuses on drawing and improving blood flow to scalp will benefit your hair growth.
+Any treatment that focuses on drawing and improving blood flow to the scalp will benefit your hair growth.

 Dandruff is one of the reasons why scalp care should become part of your hair health routine.
-Dandruff is a condition that causes scalp to flake although the reasons for that can vary.
+Dandruff is a condition that causes the scalp to flake although the reasons for that can vary.
 Keeping your scalp clean with gentle surfactants can help manage dandruff, however frequent shampooing can exacerbate or worsen the condition.
-Dandruff is often a symptom of seborrheic dermatitis, fungal infection or psoriasis.
+Dandruff is often a symptom of seborrheic dermatitis, fungal infection, or psoriasis.

-Itchy, flaky and sensitive scalp
+Itchy, flaky, and sensitive scalp

 Irritated and sensitive scalp can be another reason why you should turn towards scalp care.
-Because shampoos can contain ingredients that worsen your condition, unless you really don’t wash your scalp frequently – using additional soothing ingredients, certain oils in your scalp routine should become a step in your hair care ritual.
+Because shampoos can contain ingredients that worsen your condition unless you really don’t wash your scalp frequently – using additional soothing ingredients, certain oils in your scalp routine should become a step in your hair care ritual.

 Growing healthy hair

 While hair growth may not be one of your goals, having “healthy” hair might be.
-Much like a dry, desolate and nutrient-poor soil cannot grow a healthy plant – an unbalanced, irritated scalp cannot grow healthy hair.
+Much like dry, desolate, and nutrient-poor soil cannot grow a healthy plant – an unbalanced, irritated scalp cannot grow healthy hair.
 And more to that, scalp that isn’t nourished from within – through nutrition and supplementation that supports your body from within – healthy hair becomes an uphill battle and an impossible feat.

 Hair and scalp oiling

 Hyaluronic acid, also known as hyaluronan, is a clear, gooey substance that is naturally produced by your body in the extracellular matrix, is a three-dimensional network consisting of extracellular macromolecules and minerals, collagen being one of them.
-The largest amounts of it are found in your skin, connective tissue and eyes.
-Its main function is to retain water to keep your tissues well lubricated and moist.
+The largest amounts of it are found in your skin, connective tissue, and eyes.
+Its main function is to retain water to keep your tissues well-lubricated and moist.
 Hyaluronic Acid is a humectant, which means like a magnet, it draws water from the environment as well as from deep within the skin.

 When applied to hair lengths, hyaluronic acid will attract more moisture to your strands which will temporarily make them appear more plump and moisturised, though that moisture wouldn’t actually penetrate your hair shaft, so this excess moisture will be washed off with your shampoo.

 When applied as a scalp treatment, hyaluronic acid acts in the same way: it attracts moisture to the scalp – which may result (again, temporarily) in extra volume.
-Having said that, some studies refer to hyaluronic acid’s role in angiogenesis – in other words – formation of blood vessels which is crucial in wound healing.
+Having said that, some studies refer to hyaluronic acid’s role in angiogenesis – in other words – the formation of blood vessels which is crucial in wound healing.
 As blood flow is the cornerstone of hair growth, you can consider having a hyaluronic acid treatment as a way to prompt extra blood supply to your hair follicles.

-Niacinamide does not play a big role in hair care
+Niacinamide does not play a big role in hair care and scalp treatment

 Niacinamide, also called nicotinamide, is a form of vitamin B-3, an essential nutrient.
-Its prominent role is in treatment of melasma – an excess production of melanocytes in skin and pore reduction abilities.
+Its prominent role is in the treatment of melasma – an excess production of melanocytes in skin and pore reduction abilities.
 Although relevant in facial skin care to help achieve a more youthful appearance, niacinamide appears to be less relevant in scalp care.

 Salicylic acid for scalp exfoliation

-Salicylic Acid is an acid which naturally occurs in plants.
+Salicylic Acid is an acid that naturally occurs in plants.
 It has direct activity as an anti-inflammatory agent.
 When applied to the skin, salicylic acid may work by helping the skin to shed dead cells from the top layer, by decreasing redness and swelling (inflammation).

 Although not exactly “new” caffeine-based scalp treatments play a role in being a common DHT-blocker that in a number of studies had shown elongation and enlargement of a hair follicle and stimulation of hair regrowth.
-Applied topically to scalp it enables direct delivery of the compound to your scalp to stimulate hair follicles to grow hair.
+Applied topically to the scalp it enables direct delivery of the compound to your scalp to stimulate hair follicles to grow hair.

 Who we are: